-- 3.1 A Development Permit for Operational Works (access works) must be obtained prior to the commencement of any access works required by this development approval. - 3.2 All access works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), and Capricorn Municipal Development Guidelines, and the provisions of a Development Permit for Operational Works (access works).
+- 3.1 A Works in Road Reserve Permit (access works) must be obtained prior to the commencement of any access works on the development site. - 3.2 All access works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines and the provisions of a Works in Road Reserve Permit (access works). - 3.3 All access, parking and vehicle manoeuvring areas must be concrete paved.